Bayesian inference on Cox regression models using catalytic prior distributions: Extra simulation

 For CRE, WME, Ridge estimator, Lasso estimator, the tuning parameters are selected by 10-folds cross-validation.
 For estimation based on Bayesian posterior, the cross-validation requires intensive sampling from different posterior distributions, making it computationally demanding.
 To reduce the computational burden, a simple approach is to set the total weight parameter equal to the dimension of the regression coefficients, that is, $\tau=p$, as suggested in \citep{huang2022catalytic} for logistic regression.
 Another strategy is to utilize the fact that CRE is an approximation to the posterior mode of $\boldsymbol{\beta}$ and can be computed efficiently.
 Specifically, we first conduct cross-validation to obtain $\hat{\tau}_{CR,cv}$ for CRE and then use its value to specify the hyperparameter $\tau$ for Bayesian posterior estimation.
 Extending this strategy to Bayesian inference with a normal prior on each coefficient, we first conduct cross-validation to determine $\hat{\lambda}_{2,cv}$ for the Ridge estimator, and set the variance of each normal prior to be $(2\hat{\lambda}_{2,cv})^{-1}$ (assuming that each entry of the observed covariates has been standardized).

-\subsection{Extra simulation}
+\section{Extra simulation}

 This section presents additional simulations that extend the numerical study presented in Section~\ref{sec:simulation}, in which a censoring rate of 20\% was assumed.
-Specifically, two additional setting is considered, with censoring rates of 10\% and 40\%.
+Specifically, two additional settings are considered, with censoring rates of 10\% and 40\%.

-\subsection{Inforamtion about PBC data}
+\section{Inforamtion about PBC data}

 The dataset originates from a randomized clinical trial conducted by Mayo Clinic between 1974 and 1984.
 Its primary objective was to assess the efficacy of a pharmaceutical intervention in the treatment of primary biliary cirrhosis of the liver, which is a rare yet life-threatening disease.
 The dataset is appealing because it contains a variety of covariates, including both numerical and categorical variables.
 Researchers have utilized this dataset for building survival models for PBC patients and for investigating the impact of different types of variables \citep{hoeting1999bayesian}.